 There's a great book.

-It says, through patience possess ye your soul.
+It says, through patience, possess ye your soul.

 Obviously, I'm not in possession of my soul yet because I'm not the most patient person in the world.

-So I listen, I share in your impatience, but I know every day we're getting closer to the truth.
+So listen, I share in your impatience, but I know every day we're getting closer to the truth.

-I know that it's all unraveling, and guess what?
+I know that it's all unraveling.

 They know it too.